guess-burger/wavelength/README.md

 You can [try it online](https://mysterious-basin-71031.onrender.com)

-This project was originally a way to get more familiar with Clojure core.async.
+This project was originally a way to get more familiar with Clojure `core.async`.
-If you are interest, you can read more about that [elsewhere in this project](src/lib/stately/README.md).
+If you are interested, you can read more about that [elsewhere in this project](src/lib/stately/README.md).

 ## Running Locally